Cmdv/RxJS-Examples/README.md

-# rxjs image zoom
+# rxjs hover image zoom

-a quick play around of an hover show image zoomed in new div
+a quick play around at hover image zoom.
+When hovering over the image the image is reproduced in new div zoomed in.

 [VIEW DEMO](http://cmdv.github.io/rxjs-image-zoom/)